Ontario has to be one of the best places to visit in Canada!

 One of the best things about Ontario is its central location which allows for easy access to other nearby Canadian Provinces and the United States.

-Whether you want to head East and explore the Maritime Provinces, or head west and explore the Rocky Mountains and the state of Alberta - there are endless options!
+Whether you want to head East and explore the Maritime Provinces, or head west and explore the Rocky Mountains and the state of Alberta - there are endless options when it comes to Canadian road trips.

 You could even head to the Pacific Coast, or veer south of the US border; the possibilities to extend your epic road-tripping adventure are endless!